 As a regular person, I like to incorporate a bit of both (as well as many other styles!) into my wardrobe.
 It’s easy to get stuck in thinking that you need to pick one style, but I promise, that isn’t the case!

 If you’re a fan of British style and want to incorporate elements of it into your wardrobe then read on!
+Today we’re covering the 9 elements of classic British style to build into your closet.

 1. Invest In A Classic Trench Or Pea Coat